 The libraries are supplied in both static and dynamic (DLL) versions.
 The commands given above link to the dynamic versions of the libraries.
-To force linking with static versions of the libraries, prefix the library names with lib and remove .all.
-For example, libarmpl_lp64_mp.lib is the static 32-bit integer multi-threaded library.
+To force linking with static versions of the libraries, prefix the library names with 11b and remove .dll.
+For example, 11barmpl_1p64_mp.11b is the static 32-bit integer multi-threaded library.
 For more information about linkage on Windows, see the Windows UCRT linkage section of the Arm Performance Libraries Reference Guide.